trofi/trofi.github.io.gen/posts/256-porting-to-pure-bison-api.md

 C has a few language warts that allow you write code that is very likely incorrect and yet standard compliant.
-A good example is implicit function declaration behaviour.
+A good example is implicit function declaration behavior.
 Luckily `gcc` has a set of warning to catch those.

 ### Implicit variable and function declarations